Cavorter/soda.guide/content/about.md

 Exploring the bounds of soft drinks is something I have been doing for most of my adult life.
 In the late 90's and early 00's I hosted tasting parties where I assembled as many different varieties of soda that I could find and finally in 2010 I started to post short reviews to Twitter.
 I had been intending to eventually set up a website where I could archive and easily reference my reviews some day but in the fall of 2020 after deciding that reading Twitter really wasn't good for me I finally needed to put this site together.

-Over time I will be posting all of my older reviews here and starting to post new reviews as I find new and interesting things to drink.
+I have finally finished collecting all of my old Twitter reviews and posted them here and am posting new reviews here.
+I suspect there will be at least one more fairly major site update in not too long.

 ## Frequently Asked Questions